umamimolecule/azure-durablefunctions-management/README.md

 The endpoints are located at `/{routeRoute}/orchestration/instances` (this will be `/api/orchestration/instances` unless you have overridden the default route prefix).

-All endpoints are authenticated using function-level auth (`AuthorizationLevel.Function`) which means you can lock down access to particular functions only if you choose.
+All endpoints are authenticated using function-level auth (`AuthorizationLevel.Function`) which means you can lock down access to particular functions if you choose.

 ## Documentation